Azure/cortana-intelligence-churn-prediction-solution/Technical Deployment Guide/README.md

 12. Go back to the overview of the Stream analytics job, click **start** to start the Stream Analytics job.
 In the new panel, choose "Now" for the "Job output starttime" and click **Start** at the bottom.

 ### Set up Azure Web Job/Data Generator

+The data generator emits one day's transaction data every 15 minutes to reduce the wait time to see the final results.

 1. Go to Azure Portal https://ms.portal.azure.com and choose the resource group you just deployed
 2. In ***Overview*** panel, click **+** and enter **Web App** and hit "Enter" key to search
 3. Click **Web App** offered by Microsoft in "Web + Mobile" category